 In the beginning was the Word

-One of the most common questions about prayer is this: “Should I really pray to God about such and such?”
-Sometimes we feel that “bothering God” with the minutiae of our lives is beneath the majesty of the Most High.
-Surely God is too lofty to consider me?
-What He wants are grand acts of devotion, not needy requests.
+When it comes to prayer I think the most common question I’m ever asked runs something like this: “Should I really pray to God about such and such?”
+So many Christians seem to feel that “bothering God” with the minutiae of their lives is beneath the majesty of the Most High.

-John takes us to the ultimate beginning: Genesis.
-The God who was “in the beginning” was not Word-less but Word-full.
-Indeed it is by the Word that He has made all things.
-But God and His Word go way back – before creation.
-God has never been without His Word.
-He has always had Another alongside Him.
+John begins by reminding us of Genesis.
+The God, in the beginning, was not Word-less but Word-full.
+Indeed by the Word He made all things (as both John and Genesis make clear).
+But John wants us to know that God and the Word go way back.
+Way back before creation.
+In fact, let me put it this way: it is impossible to ever “rewind the tape of history” and see God without His Word.
+At all points God has had Another alongside Him.

-This “Other” is “with” Him (v1) and “in His bosom” (v18).
+This “Other” is “with” Him (as verse 1 puts it) and “in His bosom” (as verse 18 puts it).
 Verse 17 names Him most clearly as “Jesus Christ.”
-But there are three other names by which He is known in this chapter: the Word (v1), the Light (v4) and the only begotten Son (v18).
+But there are three other names by which He is known in this chapter and they are fascinating.
+The Eternal Jesus is the Word (v1), the Light (v4) and the only begotten Son (v18).

 We could spend years considering what such names mean for Jesus.
 But, for now, let’s explore what this means for the God in Whose bosom Jesus has ever dwelt.